BennetWilson/workday-scheduler/README.md

 For this assignment, we were given a complete CSS stlyesheet.

+I added a media query at the end to adjust the size of the buttons so that they would show up on phone displays.

 ## Description JS

 At the top of the JS I started by useing moment() to display the date and time at the top of my page.